Microsoft/azure-docs.pl-pl/articles/automation/automation-quickstart-create-runbook.md

 ## <a name="sign-in-to-azure"></a>Logowanie do platformy Azure

-Zaloguj się do platformy Azure https://portal.azure.compod adresem.
+Zaloguj się do platformy Azure pod adresem https://portal.azure.com .

 ## <a name="create-the-runbook"></a>Tworzenie elementu Runbook